glamboyosa/app-store-animation/README.md

 ## APP-STORE-ANIMATION

-Recreation of the scroll animation used in the App Store when you view an individual product.
+Recreation of the scroll animation used in the App Store on the app detail page for an app.

 ## Tools Used